mxndyxu/dsc232-waymo-group-project/README.md

 The future distribution is slightly more concentrated near zero compared to the past, reflecting that many trajectories remain within local regions over short prediction horizons.
 However, it still exhibits heavy tails and high variance due to aggregation across diverse driving scenarios.

-### Data Skew Analysis
-Because the data was processed on a unified node architecture, partition skew was non-existent.
-Our task duration analysis confirmed a Max/Median task ratio of 1.00x (Max: 33.23s, Median: 33.18s), proving a perfectly balanced workload across the allocated cores with zero straggler tasks.

 ### Preprocessing
 The raw Waymo scenario files were stored as protobuf records containing object tracks and timestep-based state information.
 During preprocessing, the dataset was filtered to intersection-based scenarios by selecting only scenes containing dynamic traffic light states.
 Vehicle tracks were then extracted by selecting objects with object_type == 1 and requiring complete 91-frame trajectories.